Build-Week-Anywhere-Fitness-WebPT-249/front-end/README.md

 # front-end
 ## Anywhere Fitness

 > These days, fitness classes can be held anywhere- a park, an unfinished basement or a garage- not just at a traditional gym.
-Certified fitness instructors need an easy way to > > take the awkwardness out of attendance taking and client payment processing.
+Certified fitness instructors need an easy way to  take the awkwardness out of attendance taking and client payment processing.

+### PVD:

+### Trello: